Gennady Gor, NJIT

 Undergraduate Researcher (Fall 2019, Fall 2020, Spring 2021)

-Chris graduated in May 2021 with BS in Chemical Engineering, receiving the President's Medal for Academic Excellence.
-He joined the group first working on Thermodynamics II research project as a course enhancement.
-In academic year 2020-2021 he continued working with Alina Emelianova on molecular simulations of chemical warfare simulants and water mixtures.
-He continues his studies and research at NJIT as a Ph.D. student.
+Chris graduated with a BS in Chemical Engineering in May 2021, receiving the President's Medal for Academic Excellence.
+He joined the group in Fall 2019 during a Thermodynamics II research project course enhancement.
+In the academic year 2020-2021, he continued working with Alina Emelianova on molecular simulations of chemical warfare simulants and water mixtures.
+He continues his research at NJIT as a Ph.D. candidate with Dr. Rajesh Dave's group.
+Currently, he is a project lead coordinator regarding particle engineering of amorphous solid dispersions in the NSF IUCRC Center for Integrated Material Science and Engineering of Pharmaceutical Products (CIMSEPP).

 Grecia Manrique